AntonioTorres23/OpenGL_Notes/Advanced Data.md

 **Batching Vertex Attributes**

 Using `glVertexAttribPointer` we were able to specify the attribute layout of the vertex array buffer's content.
+Within the vertex array buffer we **interleaved** the attributes; that is, we placed the position, normal/or textures coordinates next to each other in memory for each vertex.
+Now that we know a bit more about buffers we can take a different approach.

+What we could do is batch all the vector data into large chunks per attribute type instead of interleaving them.
+Instead of an interleaved layout i.e. `123123123123`, we take a batched approach i.e. `111122223333`.

+When loading vertex data from file you generally retrieve an array of positions, an array of normals, or an array of texture coordinates.
+It may cost some effort